 Experiments are conducted by averaging over 30 stratified resamples.
-Data, results and code can all be found at the accompanying website for this research.
-For the UCI data, 50% of the data is taken for training, 50% for testing.
-Therefore there is no overlap in train or test data as previously observed by [35] and the data can be used in a similar manner to [36] without introducing bias.
+Data, results and code can all be found at the accompanying website for this research.3 For the UCI data, 50% of the data is taken for training, 50% for testing.
+Therefore there is no overlap in train or test data as previously observed by Wainberg et al. (2016) and the data can be used in a similar manner to Wainer and Cawley (2017) without introducing bias.
 The UCR archive provides a default train/test split.
 We perform resamples using the number of train and test cases defined in these default splits.
 We always compare classifiers on the same resamples, and these can be exactly reproduced with the published code.
 Resample creation is deterministic and can be reproduced using the method

-Experiments.sampleDataset(directory,datasetName,foldID), or alternatively the initial train/test split and all resampled folds can be downloaded.
+Experiments.sampleDataset(directory,datasetName,foldID),or alternatively the initial train/test split and all resampled folds can be downloaded.
 This means we can compare two classifiers with paired two sample tests, such as Wilcoxon signed-rank test.
 For comparing two classifiers on multiple datasets we compare either the number of datasets where there is a significant difference over resamples, or we can do a pairwise comparison of the average errors over all resamples.
 All code is available and open source.
-The experiments can be reproduced (see class vector\classifiers.CAWPE).
+The experiments can be reproduced (see class vector classifiers.CAWPE).
 In the course of experiments we have generated gigabytes of prediction information and results.
 These are available in raw format and in summary spreadsheets.
-For comparing multiple classifiers on multiple datasets, we follow the recommendation of Demšar [10] and use the Friedmann test to determine if there are any statistically significant differences in the rankings of the classifiers.
-However, following recent recommendations in [5] and [17], we have abandoned the Nemenyi post-hoc test originally used by [10] to form cliques (groups of classifiers within which there is no significant difference in ranks).
+For comparing multiple classifiers on multiple datasets, we follow the recommendation of Demšar (2006) and use the Friedmann test to determine if there are any statistically significant differences in the rankings of the classifiers.
+However, following recent recommendations by Benavoli et al. (2016) and García and Herrera (2008), we have abandoned the Nemenyi post-hoc test originally used by Demšar (2006) to form cliques (groups of classifiers within which there is no significant difference in ranks).
 Instead, we compare all classifiers with pairwise Wilcoxon signed-rank tests, and form cliques using the Holm correction (which adjusts family-wise error less conservatively than a Bonferonni adjustment).